How Do They MAKE Essential Oils?

 A newer and increasingly popular solvent extraction uses carbon dioxide (CO2).
 When CO2 is subjected to high pressure, the gas turns into liquid.
 This liquid C02 will extract the aromatic molecules in a process similar to the solvent extraction for absolutes.
 When returned to regular pressure, the CO2 simply reverts to gas leaving no solvent residue behind.
 C02 extraction has been used to extract essences of some aromatics that don’t yield essential oils such as rose hip or calendula.
 CO2 extracts have a richer more intense scent and can contain some elements not found in their essential oil counterparts.

-As you may have been able to ascertain from this article, there really is not one best way to produce essential oils.
+As you may have been able to ascertain from this article, there really is not one way to produce essential oils.
 Depending on the starting material, some methods are better than others.
 For citrus fruits like orange and lemons, which have a large amount of essential oils present in the skins of the fruit, expression is more than suitable of a procedure.
 For more delicate ingredients like jasmine, a more complex extraction method is used.
 There are also more than one way that companies produce oils using each of the methods above, resulting in varying quality of the finished oil.
 That is to say, not all essential oils are created equally.
 We've done the research and have ranked the best brands in this article for you to do your homework from!
 Enjoy!